Best Supercapacitor Dash Cams 2026: Top 6 Picks

 Parking Monitoring: Understanding the Three Modes

-• Auto Event Detection (Motion/Impact): The camera wakes and records only when it detects movement or a G-sensor impact.
-Best for preserving storage and power.
-Ideal for most drivers.
+• Auto Event Detection (Motion/Impact): The camera records only when it detects movement or a G-sensor impact.
+This is usually best for saving storage and power.

-• Low Bitrate Continuous Recording: Records constantly at a reduced bitrate, creating smaller files than normal recording.
-Good for high-risk parking areas where you want continuous coverage without filling storage overnight.
+• Low Bitrate Continuous Recording: The camera records constantly at a reduced bitrate to create smaller files than normal driving footage.

 Storage Capacity: How Much Do You Actually Need?